Floor Box Cover Plate, From Arnev Products, Inc.

 A floor box cover plate can also be the perfect IT solution for corporate offices.
 In today's lawsuit-prone world, isn't it the best possible plan to avoid any chance that someone will trip and hurt themselves?
 Having a floor box routing all of your various ports and connections can let your offices and workers remain connected with ease.
 Having the ports for any kind of phone jack or power outlet handy makes the physical part of networking and systems administration a breeze.

-Arnev products various types of floor box cover plates can even be used in places like theaters.
+Arnev produces various types of floor box cover plates that can even be used in places like theaters.
 Given the need for electricity to often be routed to the stage for various productions, having a floor box means being able to position things how you want them and not how the wiring demands.
 The box cover panel also allows you to close it up to provide no chance of anyone injuring themselves over a raised or lowered section of the stage - after all, doesn't safety always come first?